-A search of the SEPA's Flood Map online mapping tool records that the trunk road is recorded as having no risk of surface water flooding each year
+A search of the SEPA's Flood Map online mapping tool records M8, within the scheme extents, is at a medium risk of surface water flooding (i.e., each year the area has a 0.5% chance of flooding).

-A search of Scotland's Environment (SE) online mapping tool determined that the trunk road lies on the 'Haddington' groundwater, which has been classified as 'Good'.
+A search of the Scotland's Environment (SE) online mapping tool determined that the trunk road, within the scheme extents, lies on the 'Livingston' groundwater, which has been classified as 'Poor'.

-A search of the Scotland's Environment (SE) determined that the trunk road, within the scheme extents, lies within the 'Edinburgh, East Lothian, and Borders' Nitrate Vulnerable Zone (NVZ).
+A search of the SE online mapping tool determined that the trunk road, within the scheme extents, does not lie within a Nitrate Vulnerable Zone.